postmanlabs/labs-docs/src/pages/docs/sending-requests/supported-api-frameworks/making-soap-requests.md

 Postman can make various types of HTTP call in addition to REST, including to protocol-agnostic services such as SOAP and [GraphQL](/docs/postman/sending-api-requests/graphql/).

-The following steps outline how to make a SOAP request in the Postman app.
+The following steps outline how to make a SOAP request in Postman.

 ## Enter your SOAP endpoint